French ironclad Indomptable: Characteristics

-Terrible was 88.25 m long overall, with a beam of 17.78 m and an average draft of 7.74 m.
+Indomptable was 88.25 m long overall, with a beam of 17.78 m and an average draft of 7.74 m.
 The vessel displaced 7767.2 t and had a relatively low freeboard.
 Her superstructure was minimal and consisted of a small conning tower.
 She was fitted with a pair of tripod masts equipped with spotting tops for her main battery guns.
 The ship's crew consisted of 373 officers and enlisted men.

 Her propulsion machinery consisted of two compound steam engines that drove a pair of screw propellers.
 Steam was provided by twelve coal-burning fire-tube boilers that were vented through a pair of funnels that were placed side by side, just aft of the conning tower.
 The engines were rated to produce 6000 ihp for a top speed of 14.5 to 15 kn.
 The ship had a storage capacity of 394 t of coal, which allowed her to steam for 1678 nmi at a speed of about 11 kn.

 Her main armament consisted of two Canon de 42 cm modèle 1875 22-caliber guns, one forward and one aft, mounted on the centerline in barbettes.
 They were the largest-bore guns ever carried by a French capital ship.
 These were supported by a secondary battery of four 100 mm 26.2-cal.
 M1881 guns carried in individual pivot mounts with gun shields.
 For defense against torpedo boats, she carried two 47 mm M1885 quick-firing guns and sixteen 37 mm Hotchkiss revolver cannon, all in individual mounts.
 Her armament was rounded out with four 356 mm torpedo tubes in the hull above the waterline, two tubes per side.

 The ship was protected with compound armor; her belt was 500 mm thick amidships, where it protected the ship's propulsion machinery spaces and ammunition magazines.
 On either end of the central portion, the belt was reduced to 300 mm, and it extended for the entire length of the hull.
 At even normal loading, the belt was nearly submerged entirely, reducing its effectiveness significantly.
 Her armor deck was 80 mm layered on 16 mm of hull plating, and it curved downward at the sides.
 The barbettes for the main battery were 450 mm thick, layered on top of 30 mm hull plating, and the tubular supports connecting them to the ammunition magazines were 200 mm.
 They were fitted with 17 mm hoods to protect the gun crews from shell fragments.
 Her conning tower armor was 25 mm thick, as were the shields for the 100 mm guns.